stellar/stellar-etl-airflow/README.md

 <br>

-***
+---

 ## **Cloud Composer**

 Cloud Composer is the preferred method of deployment.
 [Cloud Composer](https://cloud.google.com/composer) is a managed service used for Airflow deployment that provides much of the infrastructure required to host an Airflow instance.
 The steps for setting up a Cloud Composer environment are detailed below.

-> *_Note:_* more general instructions for setting up the environment can be found [here](https://cloud.google.com/composer/docs/composer-2/create-environments)
+> _*Note:*_ more general instructions for setting up the environment can be found [here](https://cloud.google.com/composer/docs/composer-2/create-environments)

 <br>

-***
+---

 ### **Create Google Cloud Composer environment**

 Create a new Cloud Composer environment using the [UI](https://console.cloud.google.com/composer/environments/create) or by following the setup instructions in [Create Cloud Composer environments](https://cloud.google.com/composer/docs/how-to/managing/creating)
 Cloud Composer may take a while to setup the environment.
 Once the process is finished, you can view the environment by going to the [Composer section of the Cloud Console](https://console.cloud.google.com/composer/environments).

-> *_Note:_* Cloud Composer 1 is in the post-maintenance mode.
+> _*Note:*_ Cloud Composer 1 is in the post-maintenance mode.
 Google does not release any further updates to Cloud Composer 1, including new versions of Airflow, bugfixes, and security updates.
 [Composer 1](https://cloud.google.com/composer/docs/concepts/overview)

-> *_For Cloud Composer 2:_* Be wary of the default "autopilot" mode for environment resource management.
+> _*For Cloud Composer 2:*_ Be wary of the default "autopilot" mode for environment resource management.
 The ephemeral storage provided by autopilot-ed containers is [capped at 10GB](https://cloud.google.com/kubernetes-engine/docs/concepts/autopilot-resource-requests#min-max-requests), which may not be enough for hefty tasks (such as `state_table_dag`'s `export_task`) run with `captive-core`.

-> *_Note_*: If no service account is provided, GCP will use the default GKE service account.
+> _*Note*_: If no service account is provided, GCP will use the default GKE service account.
 For quick setup this is an easy option.
 > Remember to adjust the disk size, machine type, and node count to fit your needs.
 The python version must be 3, and the image must be `composer-2.7.1-airflow-2.6.3` or later.
 GCP deprecates support for older versions of composer and airflow.
 It is recommended that you select a stable, latest version to avoid an environment upgrade.
 See [the command reference page](https://cloud.google.com/sdk/gcloud/reference/composer/environments/create) for a detailed list of parameters.

-> *_TROUBLESHOOTING:_* If the environment creation fails because the "Composer Backend timed out" try disabling and enabling the Cloud Composer API.
+> _*TROUBLESHOOTING:*_ If the environment creation fails because the "Composer Backend timed out" try disabling and enabling the Cloud Composer API.
 If the creation fails again, try creating a service account with `Owner` permissions and use it to create the Composer environment.

-> *_NOTE:_* Creating an environment will also create a new Google Cloud Storage bucket.
+> _*NOTE:*_ Creating an environment will also create a new Google Cloud Storage bucket.
 You can check this bucket's name by clicking on the DAGs folder link in the Composer section of the Cloud Console.

 <br>